Many or all companies we feature compensate us. Compensation and editorial

 2. A $40,000 undergraduate loan at a 5.50% interest rate and a 15-year repayment term, resulting in a monthly payment of $327.

-If you’re approved for a Direct Consolidation Loan, your new loan’s APR will be a weighted average based on the loan amount and APR of your existing loans.
+If you’re approved for a Direct Consolidation Loan, your new loan’s rate will be a weighted average based on the loan amount and current rates.

-To calculate the weighted average, multiply each loan’s amount by the APR to get the per-loan weighted factor.
+To calculate the weighted average, multiply each loan’s amount by the rate to get the per-loan weighted factor.

 (6,400/100,000) * 100 = 6.4%

-In the scenario above, your consolidated loan’s APR will be 6.4%.
+In the scenario above, your consolidated loan rate will be 6.4%.

-If your new loan’s repayment term is 15 years, your monthly payment would be $866
+If your new loan’s repayment term is 15 years, your monthly payment will be $866.

 Note that you can choose a shorter repayment term if you’re concerned about paying more interest over the life of the new loan.